earthengine/continuation-calculus/README.md

 ```

 ### Simple Terms
 Simple terms are terms where all sub-terms are atoms.
+Simple terms was not mentioned in
+the original paper, but it was implied.

 ```
 SimpleTerm :: Atom | Atom "."
 SimpleTerm